yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    1. Provide SF_PROJECT_NAME, SF_APP_NAME, SF_PROFILE_KEY as an environment variable. <br/>
    :::note
-    Make sure PROJECTNAME and APPNAME is created in the SnappyFlow Server.
+    Make sure project and application is created in the SnappyFlow Server.
    :::note
    <br/>